 “Alright,” he said with a grin.
 Pulling a recycled, water bottle out of the refrigerator, he set it on the counter in their tiny kitchen.
 “Take care, kid.”

-Mary rolled her eyes from the bathroom where she striped of her work clothes.
+Mary rolled her eyes from the bathroom where she stripped of her work clothes.
 She wanted a quick shower as she mulled over the goals she had for this weekend.
-This was her routine the past two years.
+This was her routine for the past two years.
 Every weekend, she went back to Europe in search of the answers she craved about her past.
 That was why she worked the hours she did at the pizza parlor, so she could afford to pay her landlord to make her serum and continue her inquiries.

 Why did her parents have to die?
 Why had her sister been taken?
 Why had she been left behind?
 Why was her family targeted by vampires in the first place?
 Those were only a few of the things she wanted to know.
 There were far too many questions to allow her to believe they weren’t connected.
 Since the day she had fled the flames of her home, she had promised herself she would never give up until she found the truth.

 Retrieving her darker clothes for her trip from her trunk, she dressed and left the bathroom to find Wes in bed.
 She could tell he wasn’t asleep.
-No one slept on their back with a placid face like his had.
+No one slept on their back with a placid face like he had.
 She smiled as she crept out of the room anyway.
-She appreciated his efforts, but she really wished he wouldn’t treat her like a child just because he was four years older.
+She appreciated his efforts, but she wished he wouldn’t treat her like a child just because he was four years older.

-After she picked up the serum and put in her coat, she opened the balcony door.
+After she picked up the serum and put it in her coat, she opened the balcony door.
 Once her coat cleared the threshold, she closed it behind her, looking skyward at the stars.
 She jumped upward, soaring high into the night.
 She had a few hours before she would even see the European coast, so she reflected on her latest information as she flew east.